-Drug Screening Mandatory drug screening through Pathology Associates (PAML) is required to attend clinical at Deaconess, Valley Hospital and the Rockwood Clinics.
+Mandatory drug screening through Pathology Associates (PAML) is required to attend clinical at MultiCare Deaconess, MultiCareValley Hospital, MultiCare Deaconess North and the MutliCare Rockwood Clinics.
 You will need to go to the one of the following address and say that you are a SCC student so the results come to SCC.
 Please complete the drug screening between Sept.
-4th - 6th, or it will not be valid for these clinical sites.
+1st-3rd, or it will not be valid for these clinical sites.
 You will need \$20.00 EXACT cash for the drug screening and a valid ID.

-HIV/ AIDS 7 hours HIV/AIDS education is required.
-If you haven't taken this before, you will registering for SURG 105, which is 1 credit course and only adds about \$25 to your overall registration fee.
+7 hours HIV/AIDS education is required.
+If you haven't taken HIV/ AIDS this before, you will registering for SURG 105, which is 1 credit course and only adds about \$25 to your overall registration fee.
 Otherwise, you could be paying \$50-100 for the course elsewhere.
-Turn in a copy of certificate of completion by Sept.
-25th, 2019.

-Receive copies ofOrientation Schedule (blue)

-Textbook Schedule (coral)

-Class/Clinical Schedule (tan)

-SCC Parking Permits (Yellow)
+Turn in a copy of certificate of completion by November 2nd h, 2020.
+Receive copies of Orientation Schedule (blue) Textbook Schedule (coral) Class/Clinical Schedule (tan) SCC Parking Permits (Yellow) CPR CARD retrieval Uniforms N More Lab Corp 2 interesting Facts about ME

-E-mail all documentation to kimberly.eikum@scc.spokane.edu by Sept 6th, 2019 at 3:00pm
+E-mail all documentation to Kimberly.eikum@scc.spokane.edu and Janice Janice.eatherton@scc.spokane.edu . by September 4th, 2020 at 12:00pm